The Arts Department

 - serving on the production/running crew of two full-length plays or musicals.

-PLAQUES: As a diploma requirement, students in Class I must design and carve a plaque for permanent display at the School.
-With the permission of the instructor, members of Class II may carve their plaques before their Class I year.
+As a nonacademic diploma requirement, students in Class I must design and carve a plaque for permanent display at the School.
 The scheduling of woodcarving classes will be arranged at the beginning of the year.

 Required of Classes IV and III (see note above).
 Open to Classes II and I only if space permits.